 On Air Now

 Two choirboys sing a duet for two cats, with lyrics consisting entirely of the word ‘meow’.
-Can they manage to keep a straight face?
+And somehow, they keep a straight face...

-Impressively, they managed to stay fairly poker-faced throughout the video, even when the audience erupts into laughter at the hilariously authentic ‘meows’ of the boy on the right.
+Impressively, they managed to stay fairly poker-faced throughout the video, even when the audience erupts into laughter at the impressively authentic ‘meows’ of the boy on the right.

 Here’s what YouTube had to say: